Charged Systems: Ions, Zwitterions & Electrochemistry¶

 - Non-Covalent Interactions -- binding energies of charged and neutral complexes

-- Long-Range Methods -- detailed DSF and Ewald configuration
+- Long-Range Methods -- detailed DSF, Ewald, and PME configuration

 - Model Selection Guide -- choosing the right model for your chemistry